Beer naming conventions – the hop explosion

 As mentioned, craft beer names come down to marketing.
 Drinkers like the story behind the beer or like to know what they’re about to have, but if the name is misleading, it’s a little disappointing.

-Personally, I think it’s important to rate a beer on what it’s supposed to be doing.
+Personally, I think it’s important to rate a beer on what it’s supposed to be doing, which is why we use a particular rating scale here.
 If the name, or overall attitude of a beer suggests a certain characteristic for that beer, the beer better live up to it!
 This especially goes for beers that claim to have the most hops ever.

 Craft beer naming conventions are important, and it’s part of the fun of drinking great craft beer.
 The big thing is though, get it right.
 Don’t mislead the drinker just for marketing or for some unnamed competition to come up with the best name.